Workers' Comp

 Missouri operates under a pure comparative fault system, so you can recover compensation even if you bear partial responsibility for the crash — your damages are simply reduced by your percentage of fault.
 Side impact cases typically involve disputes over intersection right-of-way, traffic signal timing, distracted driving, and failure to yield.
 An attorney gathers traffic camera footage, police reports, witness statements, and expert reconstruction analysis to establish the other driver's negligence.

 Missouri allows recovery of economic damages — medical expenses, lost wages, rehabilitation costs, and property damage — and non-economic damages including pain and suffering, emotional distress, and loss of enjoyment of life.
 In cases involving extreme recklessness, punitive damages may also apply.
 Wrongful death claims arising from fatal side impact collisions must be filed within three years under Missouri law.
+See our recoverable damages page for a full breakdown.

 Related practice areas